tezos/tezos-mirror/docs/introduction/howtouse.rst

 - ``tezos-signer``: a client to remotely sign operations or blocks (see :ref:`signer`);

-Note that Alphanet and Zeronet only support the last version of the protocol which is always called `alpha` while Mainnet must also support all past protocols.
-For this reason the name of the 3 daemons in Mainnet contains the incremental number and the partial hash of the protocol they are bound to, such as ``tezos-{baker,endorser,accuser}-002-PsYLVpVv``.
+Note that on a production branch (Mainnet, Zeronet, etc.), the daemons are not suffixed with ``alpha`` but with the partial hash of the protocol they are bound to, such as ``tezos-{baker,endorser,accuser}-002-PsYLVpVv``.

 Read The Friendly Manual